-Related - Select the Attach button and select which type of ITSM object you wish to attach.
+Related.
+Click Attach and select which type of ITSM object you wish to attach.
 For example, select Incidents and then select the relevant incidents that should be attached to the CI.
 Click Attach when completed.

-Audit - Shows which fields were edited on the record, by whom the edits were made, time and date of edit.
+Audit.
+Shows which fields were edited on the record, by whom the edits were made, and the time and date of the edit.

 After all the information is entered and the relevant dependencies and ITSM objects are attached, click Create.